 Since then, the nitrate level in several of the district's wells that draw their water from the Magothy Aquifer have risen steadily and, in 2004, two of the wells exceeded the maximum allowable level for nitrate in drinking water.
-In 2009, an additional drinking water.
 In 2009, an additional two wells, Searingtown wells 1 and 2, exceeded the maximum allowable limit.
 Since the district no longer had the capacity to manage these wells through reduced pumping and blending, a nitrate removal system was built at Searingtown Station.

-NITRATE

-CONTAMINATION

 comes from: